I'm wondering about Lyme disease and chronic fatigue syndrome — the differences and similarities?

 - Impaired memory and concentration

-List adapted from Chronic Fatigue Syndrome, General Information from the Centers for Disease Control and Prevention.
+Adapted from Chronic Fatigue Syndrome, General Information from the Centers for Disease Control and Prevention.

 CFS significantly affects a person's ability to work and perform activities of daily living, though CFS may impact individuals differently.
 There is no set treatment for CFS, though strategies exist to manage or alleviate the symptoms.
 Some may recover enough to work, while others may remain homebound.
 In a few cases, individuals fully recover from CFS.